PacktPublishing/How-to-Build-an-LLVM-Backend-by-example/README.md

 The purpose of this repository is to offer a step by step implementation of an LLVM backend from scratch.
 Use the begin_chXX end_chXX tags to follow what we do in the related chapters.

+This repo also contains a `h2blb_utils` directory that contains a script that can be used to reset the tags referenced in the book so that they point to the relevant commits after an LLVM rebase for instance.

 Below follows the original README.md

 # The LLVM Compiler Infrastructure